Skip to main content

 namespace mod_example;

-class hooks implements \core\hook\hook_discovery_agent {
+class hooks implements \core\hook\hook\discovery_agent {

 public static function discover_hooks(): array {